Loomi-me/hydrogen-reference-project/README.md

 ```

+### PDP

-### Notify visually when a pdp is loaded with its specific product and also when a specific variant is selected
+Notify visually when a pdp is loaded with its specific product
+and also when a specific variant is selected

 - `app/routes/products.$handle.jsx` ( [products.$handle.jsx](app/routes/products.%24handle.jsx) )